Bill Stern: Controversies

-Bill Stern on the curveball

 In 1949, Stern waded into "The Great Curveball Debate" about who invented the curveball in the 19th century, Candy Cummings or Fred Goldsmith.
-In his book of that year, Bill Stern's Favorite Baseball Stories, he came down solidly in Goldsmith's corner: "Some 80 years ago, an obscure kid pitcher on the Connecticut sandlots made a discovery that revolutionized baseball.
-He discovered that he could perform an amazing trick.
-He could actually pitch a baseball in such a way as to make it curve!
-In 1870, before a large but skeptical crowd, Freddy Goldsmith gave a demonstration of his new invention.
-The test was made by drawing a chalk line along the ground for 45 feet.
-Poles were set upright at each end of the line, and another was placed midway between these two.

-Freddy Goldsmith stood at the first pole and his catcher at the other end.
-To the amazement of the crowd, Freddy demonstrated that he could throw a baseball so that it went on the outside of the center pole and the inside of the others, in a curve.
-Thus the baseball world came to know of Freddy Goldsmith and his invention – 'the curve ball.'
-Freddy Goldsmith became nationally famous.
-Big league clubs fought for his pitching services.
-He became a star with the Chicago White Stockings.
-With his "curve ball", pitcher Goldsmith was soon the most talked-about ballplayer in America!
-But there is a curious ending to this story.
-For years, long after his days of baseball glory were over, Freddy Goldsmith lived happily in the knowledge that posterity would always know him as the inventor of the curve ball.
-However, another pitcher named Arthur Cummings popped up, claiming to be the inventor, and quite a few baseball men believed him.
-When Freddy Goldsmith heard about this, it broke him up completely.
-Ill and bed-ridden at the time, he died a broken-hearted man, pathetically maintaining to the end that he, and only he, was the original inventor of 'the curve ball.'"
+In his book of that year, Bill Stern's Favorite Baseball Stories, he came down solidly in Goldsmith's corner.

 Later years

 After many years with NBC, he switched to ABC in 1953, where he lasted until 1956.
 While at ABC, Stern was a regular panelist on the game show The Name's the Same.
 Most of the program was played for laughs but Stern, with his reporter training, could always be counted on to ask shrewd, probing questions stressing the factual aspects of the show.

 According to the Halberstam book, Stern's tenures at both networks were cut short due to health problems caused by his addiction to painkillers, which dated back to the period after his leg had been amputated.

 After retiring from television broadcasting, Stern did radio sports reports and commentaries for the Mutual Broadcasting System in the late 1950s and 1960s.
 He lived the last 15 years of his life in Rye, New York.